Northern Flicker, Colaptes auratus

 The Northern Flicker is very similar in appearance to the Gilded Flicker, Colaptes chrysoides (smaller in stature, rounded breast patch, yellow rectrices).

 In Mexico the Northern Flicker is found primarily in the central highlands from the United States border south to Oaxaca.
-The collaris subspecies of the Cafer Group of Red-shafted Flicker is found in Baja California and Sonora.
+The collairs subspecies of the Cafer Group of Red-shafted Flicker in found in the southwestern United States south to northwestern Baja California and western Mexico south to Durango.
 Northern populations make long range migrations for seasonal wintering throughout Mexico.
+The mexicanus subspecies is found from Durango eastward across the Mexican Plateau to San Luis Potosí and south to Oaxaca.
+The nanus subspecies is found in the southwestern United Statesand northeastern Mexico from Coahuila to Tamaulipas, south to San Luis Potosí.
+The rufipileus subspecies that is now thought to be extinct that was found on Guadalupe Island, Baja California.

 From a conservation perspective the Northern Flicker is currently considered to be of Least Concern with large, widely distributed populations.
 However, their populations have been in decline of late which has been attributed to loss of habitat and the invasion of the European Starling, Sturnus vulgaris, that competes for nesting sites.
 They have adapted well to humans and human developments.
 They are a common visitor to backyard feeders They have been extensively studied by ornithologists and evolutionary biologists due to their extensive hybridizations with other species.
 They are also a role model for the study behavior and nest use for cavity-nesting birds and have been recognized as a keystone excavator providing homes for other hole-nesting species contributing significantly to the forest ecosystems.